pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 trait Copy: Clone {}
 ```

-We copy `Copy` types, e.g. `T` -> `T`. `Copy` promises the copy operation will be a simple bitwise copy so it will be very fast and efficient.
+We copy `Copy` types, e.g. `T` -> `T`. `Copy` promises the copy operation will be a simple bitwise copy, so it will be very fast and efficient.
 We cannot impl `Copy` ourselves, only the compiler can provide an impl, but we can tell it to do so by using the `Copy` derive macro, together with the `Clone` derive macro since `Copy` is a subtrait of `Clone`:

 ```rust
 #[derive(Copy, Clone)]
 struct SomeType;
 ```

 `Copy` refines `Clone`.
 A clone may be slow and expensive but a copy is guaranteed to be fast and cheap, so a copy is just a fast clone.
-If a type impls `Copy` that makes the `Clone` impl trivial:
+If a type impls `Copy`, that makes the `Clone` impl trivial:

 ```rust
 // this is what the derive macro generates